Choosing Your Luna Display Unit Type for Mac

-Most Macs after 2008 and prior to 2016 have Mini DisplayPort; however, we require Luna Display only be used on Macs from 2011 or later.
+Most Macs after 2008 and prior to 2016 have Mini DisplayPort; however, the minimum system requirement for running Luna Display must be a 2011 Mac model or newer.
 Here is a list of Macs with Mini DisplayPort that support Luna Display:

 - iMac (Early 2011 to Late 2015)

 - MacBook Pro (Late 2011 to Mid 2015)

 - MacBook Air (Mid 2011 to 2017)

 - Mac Mini (Early 2011 to Late 2014)